LikeABoss12/pneumonia_project/README.md

-# pneumonia_project
-# This is a project that I worked on in a group
+# This is the Pneumonia Project